Sunday is the 16th Annual No Pants Subway Ride

 If you're heading out on Sunday and don't know what to wear, stop thinking.
 January 8th is the 16th annual No Pants Subway Ride, the one day each year when the metro system is clothing-optional.

-Organized by Improv Everywhere, the first No Pants Subway Ride was in 2002 and featured seven pantsless participants.
-According to the group, tens of thousands of people left their pants at home last year.
+Organized by Improv Everywhere, the first No Pants Subway Ride was in 2002 and featured seven pantless participants.
+According to the group, tens of thousands of people in more than 60 cities and 25 countries left their pants at home last year.

-People in cities from Atlanta to Mexico City to Warsaw are planning to participate.
+Though the event began in New York, people in cities from Portland to Paris to Prague are planning to participate this year.
 See the complete list.

-In previous years it's even spread to China, though it doesn't look like anyone told this guy's fellow passengers.
+In previous years, it has even spread to China—though it doesn't look like anyone told this guy's fellow passengers.

-Here's a recap of 2013's No Pants Subway Ride festivities.
+Here's a recap of 2016's No Pants Subway Ride festivities:

 Portions of this post appeared in 2015.